 Billionaire Richard Branson’s favorite hobby, kitesurfing, has taught him some valuable things.

-“Kitesurfing is no different from starting a business because without the necessary skills, you end up fighting against the various obstacles along the way,” he shares with INC in a an article titled “Why Successful People Need Hobbies.”
+“Kitesurfing is no different from starting a business because without the necessary skills, you end up fighting against the various obstacles along the way,” he shares with INC in an article titled “Why Successful People Need Hobbies.”
 “It can become very frustrating.

 “However, once you finally learn to slow down, remain calm, and allow the rhythm of the wind and ocean to guide you, kitesurfing can be very exhilarating, just like running a business,” Branson adds.
 “Kitesurfing has taught me how to anticipate challenges, solve problems, and embrace the exciting life that comes with being a global entrepreneur.”